Huegoxaga/notes/finance/related-concepts.md

   - Then, `FV = PV*e^(rN)` and `EAR=e^r-1` where `r` is the stated compound rate and `N` is the stated number of time period for the stated rate
   - Continuous compound yields the highest interest one can get from compounding, given the same interest rate

+### Depreciation Calculation

+- Book value = Cost basis – Depreciation charges made to date
+- Straight-Line Depreciation (SLD)
+  - Goods depreciate at a constant rate
+  - Annual Depreciation Charge = $$d_t=\frac{(B-S)}{N}$$, where B = cost basis, S = salvage value, N = depreciable life
+  - Salvage value is the value of a good when its service life is reached
+- Declining-Balance Depreciation (DBD)
+  - The declining balance method (DBD) of depreciation models the loss in value of an asset in a period as a constant proportion of the asset’s current value
+  - Book Value at the end of period n using DBD equals $$P(1-d)^n$$, where `P` is the initial book value, `d` is the constant depreciation percentage, `n` is the number of periods

 ### Cash Flow Analysis

 - A `Cash Flow` means a certain amount of money disbursed or receipted, usually used when making investment